top of page

 1. Redirect them to a “Sit” or “Down” cue and reinforce calm behaviour.

-2. Be consistent and avoid reinforcing jumping with attention.
+2. Consistency is crucial; avoid reinforcing jumping with attention.

-3. You may like to practice with your dog on a leash to help encourage the correct behaviour.
+3. Practice with your dog on a leash to encourage the desired behaviour.

 Tips for Success

-• Consistency is Key: Use the same cues every time.
+• Consistency is Key: Use the same cues every time you train.

-• Keep Sessions Short: Aim for 5–10 minutes per session to maintain focus.
+• Keep Sessions Short: Aim for 5–10 minutes per session to maintain your dog’s focus.

 • Use Positive Reinforcement: Reinforce desired behaviours with treats, praise, or play.